 What’s the purpose of running gaiters?

 Even a small amount of dirt between your feet and your shoes can cause friction and irritation, and gaiters such as the Altra Trail Gaiter will keep out light debris.
-Gaiters that cover much of your foot, like the Kahtoola INSTAgaiter Mid Gaiters, can keep fine dust and sand out of your shoes.
+Gaiters that cover much of your foot, like the Kahtoola INSTAgaiter Mid, can keep fine dust and sand out of your shoes.
 This can keep dirt from building up between your toes and causing blister-causing friction.
-Racers in the Marathon de Sables, which has stages traversing the very sandy Saharan Desert, use gaiters that cover their whole shoe to protect their feet.
+Racers in the Marathon de Sables, which has stages traversing the very sandy Saharan Desert, use gaiters that cover their whole shoe to keep sand out and protect their feet.

-While not necessarily an essential piece of gear for many, running gaiters can significantly improve comfort on long, high-mileage days or when tackling a wider variety of terrain and trail conditions.
+While not necessarily an essential piece of gear for many runners, running gaiters can significantly improve their comfort on long, high-mileage days or when tackling a wider variety of terrain and trail conditions.

 What’s the difference between hiking gaiters and running gaiters?